Anonymvs17/hacking/notes/bufferoverflow.md

 with nc you can setup a connection to vulnserver to check it

 * but kill nc it and run the script ``bufferOverflowHelper.py`` and will hopefully result in something like ``Fuzzing crashed at 22105 bytes``
-* Also we see in the immunulty debugger that EIP has been overridding and that it is failing
+* Also we see in the immunity debugger that EIP has been overriding and that it is failing

 ### detect location of EIP

 * to detect location use: ``/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 24105``
 * will generate a text and pass this into the ``bufferOverflowHelper.py``
-* in immuniaty debugger save the EIP hex, f.i: ``386F4337``
+* in imm. debugger save the EIP hex, f.i: ``386F4337``
 * again with metasploit detect in which location the value is ``/usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -l 24105 -q 386F4337``
-* This will geneate the location: ``Exact match at offset 2003`` which means that EIP starts at *2003*
+* This will generate the location: ``Exact match at offset 2003`` which means that EIP starts at *2003*

 ### override EIP
 * in your python file substitute buffer where EIP starts (in our case *2003*) with ``buffer = "A" * 2003 + "B" * 4``
 * when running the script we will set that EIP is ``42424242`` => BBBB
 * Search for badchars in Google, leads to: https://github.com/mrinalpande/scripts/blob/master/python/badchars
-* copy this bad chars in your python script and delete 00 && X70 put it in ``badchars`` variable
+* copy those bad chars in your python script and delete 00 && X70 put it in ``badchars`` variable
 * buffer variable should look like ``buffer = "A" * 2003 + "B" * 4 + badchars``

 ### check hexdumb of ESP for bad chars